Kansas outcome a warning to GOP as Georgia contest nears

+Republicans pulled out a victory in Kansas in the first of four U.S. House elections to replace congressmen named to top jobs in the new administration, but the next contest for a seat in Georgia could be tougher.

-WICHITA, Kan.
-(AP) — Republicans pulled out a victory in Kansas in the first of four U.S. House special elections to replace GOP congressmen named to top jobs in President Donald Trump’s administration, but the next contest for a seat in Georgia could be tougher to hold.
+WICHITA, Kan. — Republicans pulled out a victory in Kansas in the first of four U.S. House special elections to replace GOP congressmen named to top jobs in President Donald Trump’s administration, but the next contest for a seat in Georgia could be tougher to hold.

 The margin of victory Tuesday for Kansas Republican Ron Estes in the 4th District special election slid to only seven percentage points from a 31-point margin in November, when incumbent Mike Pompeo was running before he was appointed Trump’s CIA director.